millyleadley/augment-image/README.md

-# deployment_interview

-Peter (CTO) likes images but loves data augmentation more.
-He wants a way to see how typical image augmentation in our machine learning affects the images we input to the model.
-He codes a simple boiler-plate application for you and asks you to finish it off!

-To complete the flask app you will need to do the following:

-1. Download (Do not fork) the repo, upload to a new repo in your name/account.
-2. Write a dockerfile for amd64 for the app.
-3. Use github actions to build the dockerfile.
-4. Add a image augmentation function image_augmentations.py
-5. Add a test for your function
-6. Improve the repo/python code/deployment in some imaginative way to show-off...
-Highlight this in the readme.
-7. Send the recycleye team the link to your code.

-Put the instructions here on how to set up/run the docker file.
-It should port-forward the application to run on http://127.0.0.1:8000/.

 # augment-image

 Welcome to `augment-image`!
-This packages uses a simple Flask app to return some exciting image augmentations.
+This packages uses a simple Flask app to display some exciting image augmentations.

-## Instructions
+## Instructions for use

 Clone the repo ([instructions](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository)) and move to `augment-image/app`.
 Build the image:
 ```
 docker image build -t app .
 ```

 Create the docker container and start it.
-NB: `-d` indicates we detatch from the container in the terminal. `-p` indicates publish and maps a port on the Docker host (to the outside world) to a container port.
+NB: `-d` indicates we detatch from the container in the terminal. `-p` indicates "publish" and maps a port on the Docker host to a container port.
 ```
 docker run -d -p 8000:8000 app
 ```